jarfa/jarfa.github.io/content/2017-01-03-ML-from-scratch-1.md

 * Don't go crazy - I'm not going to rewrite my algorithms in Cython or make the code [PyPy](http://pypy.org/) compatible in order to match scikit-learn's speed.
 The value of this project to me is about making sure I know how to implement these algorithms efficiently, not about minimizing the actual time they require.

+## Lessons Learned

 Forcing yourself to rewrite from scratch algorithms you think you already know is full of fun discoveries.
 Things I learned include:

 *  You don't need to regularize the bias (a.k.a. intercept) term when fitting a regression model via gradient descent, especially when your input data is normalized (transformed so that the mean is 0 and the standard deviation is 1.)
 I learned this from colleagues of mine on the [FAIR](https://research.fb.com/category/facebook-ai-research-fair/) team - it's pretty great to work in the same building as Machine Learning luminaries.

 *  Something that should have been obvious beforehand - in gradient descent your learning rate and regularization rate should depend greatly on the minibatch size.

-*  When I worked on Magnetic's bidding models I used [Vowpal Wabbit (VW)](https://github.com/JohnLangford/vowpal_wabbit/wiki) extensively.
-In an attempt to mimic VW's behavior, my first implementation of regression SGD used a hash table (the Python dictionary) to store the input data.
+*  In an attempt to mimic Vowpal Wabbit's behavior, my first implementation of regression SGD used a hash table (the Python dictionary) to store the coefficients.
 While this allowed a lot of flexibility when dealing with sparse or categorical data, it resulted in a massive speed hit - especially when regularizing the coefficients.
-I could've made the hash table work well had I pre-allocated a large array of coefficients and hashed features for the user like VW does.
+I could have made the hash table work well had I pre-allocated a large array of coefficients and hashed features for the user like VW does.
 For now I just require the user to turn their data into an array of floats before training the model, but a feature hasher would be easy to implement.

 *  Writing a fast decision tree algorithm is hard.
 My implementation is orders of magnitude slower than scikit-learn's, and it could stand to be looked over carefully and optimized.
 Perhaps I'll go back and do that before I implement new algorithms.